Scapegoat tree

 In computer science, a scapegoat tree is a self-balancing binary search tree, invented by Arne Andersson in 1989 and again by Igal Galperin and Ronald L. Rivest in 1993.
 It provides worst-case ${\color{Blue}O(\log n)}$ lookup time (with $n$ as the number of entries) and $O(\log n)$ amortized insertion and deletion time.

 Unlike most other self-balancing binary search trees which also provide worst case $O(\log n)$ lookup time, scapegoat trees have no additional per-node memory overhead compared to a regular binary search tree: besides key and value, a node stores only two pointers to the child nodes.
 This makes scapegoat trees easier to implement and, due to data structure alignment, can reduce node overhead by up to one-third.

-Instead of the small incremental rebalancing operations used by most balanced tree algorithms, scapegoat trees rarely but expensively choose a "scapegoat" and completely rebuild the subtree rooted at the scapegoat into a complete binary tree.
+Instead of the small incremental rebalancing operations used by most balanced tree algorithms, scapegoat trees rarely but expensively choose a "scapegoat" and completely rebuilds the subtree rooted at the scapegoat into a complete binary tree.
 Thus, scapegoat trees have $O(n)$ worst-case update performance.